ajrcatalano/TVR-PATH/README.md

 - Safari (desktop and iOS)
 - Firefox (desktop and Android)

-No polyfills or special configuration required.

 ---

 ## Notes for Reviewers

 - **Relationships:** Each element is linked to a specific set of related elements.
 Clicking a log shows only that element and its connections.
 These relationships are defined in the JavaScript `topicData` array near the top of the script section in `tvr-path.html`
-- **Editing content:** To update a definition or element name, search for the element's `label` property in the script and edit the corresponding `def` or `related` fields
-- **Flame animation:** The central bonfire uses CSS keyframe animations.
-If animation causes distraction or accessibility concerns, it can be disabled by removing the `<style>` block inside the flame SVG

 ---